 Pregnancy remains a secret because of these reasons:

-- You may have regular periods throughout the pregnancy, though the number of bleeding days may be less.
-Spotting and bleeding due to implantation could be mistaken for a regular period.
+- You may have regular periods throughout the pregnancy due to partial shedding of the endometrial lining, though the number of bleeding days may be less.
+Also, spotting and bleeding due to implantation could be mistaken for a regular period.

 - Urine and blood tests and ultrasound show negative.